Debt Ratios for Home Lending

-The debt to income ratio is a formula lenders use to determine how much of your income is available for a monthly mortgage payment after all your other monthly debts are met.
+The debt to income ratio is a formula lenders use to calculate how much money can be used for your monthly home loan payment after all your other monthly debts have been met.

 Understanding the qualifying ratio

-The second number is what percent of your gross income every month that should be spent on housing costs and recurring debt.
-Recurring debt includes auto/boat loans, child support and monthly credit card payments.
+The second number is what percent of your gross income every month which can be applied to housing expenses and recurring debt together.
+Recurring debt includes payments on credit cards, car payments, child support, etcetera.

 - Gross monthly income of $2,700 x .28 = $756 can be applied to housing